Medieval Mortar Recipe

 After heating and cooling the limestone rock becomes very brittle and is easy to smash into a powder, even with wooden mallets.
 One of the kiln workers would spend all day fetching pieces of rock out of a stream before smashing it with a mallet, only to shovel it up and bag it before doing it over and over again.

-The powdered slaked lime would then be delivered to the site of construction were an equal amount of sand would be added and enough water to give it the right consistency.
+The powdered slaked lime would then be delivered to the site of construction where an equal amount of sand would be added and enough water to give it the right consistency.
 This method was used to build castles and homes for hundreds of years and since many of those castles are still standing it shows just how effective this early building technology was.

 Apart from being used to make mortar, limestone had two other main uses.
 The first was as quicklime which was used to sprinkle on dead bodies to help them decompose faster and stop the spread of disease, and the second use was in the form of slaked lime on farm fields.